cartonmarkup/cssCarton/README.md

     <link href="carton.css" rel="stylesheet"  type="text/css">
     <!--[if lt IE 8]><link href="ie7ie6_carton.css" rel="stylesheet" type="text/css"><![endif]-->

-Be aware that also with the extra stylesheet the fixed styleable only works in Browsers that support the position: fixed; attribute ( Which Internet Explorer 6 does not ! ).
+Be aware that also with the extra stylesheet some elements aren't supported by the Internet Explorer 6 ( To be fair we should mention that most browser of that age can not handle this framework.
+But they arn't as besseting as the IE 6   )
+For clearness we have located elements that aren't suppoerted by Internet Explorer 6 in an extra stylesheet ie6_unsupported_carton.css
 Also the "show" classes won't work in Internet Explorer 6 because it doesn't support the outline attribute.

 # tags.css